-That 12” became a substantial club success, but Paul’s first whiff of pop chart action came in May 83 by which time Gillett had lined up a distribution deal for First Light with London Records and they got to number 65 nationally with ‘Explain The Reasons’.
+That 12” became a substantial club success, but Paul’s first whiff of pop chart action came in May 83.
+Gillett had lined up a distribution deal for First Light with London Records and they got to number 65 nationally with ‘Explain The Reasons’.
 A further number 71 showing came early in 1984 with ‘Wish You Were Here’.

 Hardcastle moved on up once again.
 In March 1984 he released his first single under his own name and via his own label, Total Control Records and released a medley of ‘Daybreak’ and ‘A M’ with a version of James D-Train Williams seminal dance workout ‘You’re The One For Me’.
 Running his own label brought the artist to street level – literally.
 “The first 3,000 copies of ‘You’re The One For Me’ I took around in my car, saying ‘have a listen to this” – Hardcastle reminisced in Record Mirror in 1985.
 Narrowly thwarted by BBC Radio One’s refusal to play such new-fangled dance music, the single unluckily peaked at number 41.
-It was followed onto the national survey by ‘Guilty’, a number 55 that summer.
+It was followed onto the national survey by ‘Guilty’, which peaked that summer at number 55.

 The Average Age of the Combat Solder

-Since his last British chart appearance under his own name with’ 40 Years’ in the summer of 1988, Hardcastle has continued his musical crusades in a less public way, but with more than satisfactory results, with Number ones in Japan with singles such as ‘Don’t Be Shy’ and ‘Blue Days’.
+Since his last British chart appearance under his own name with’ 40 Years’ in the summer of 1988, Hardcastle has continued his musical crusades in a less public way, but with more than satisfactory results.
+Paul achieved 2 more number ones in Japan with singles such as ‘Don’t Be Shy’ and ‘Blue Days’.

 Signing to Motown Paul began his association with Jaki Graham and his new project called Kiss The Sky.